 *** Studio Equipment *** Line 6 Variax guitar,

 Fender Stratocaster Plus guitar, Ibanez Artcore ASR70 Hollowbody Electric Guitar, Line 6 Pod XT Live effects, Fender Deluxe Reverb amplifier

 *** Travel Equipment *** Line 6 Variax guitar, Fender Stratocaster Plus guitar, Ibanez Artcore ASR70 Hollowbody Electric Guitar, Line 6 Pod XT Live effects, Fender Deluxe Reverb amplifier

 *** Specialties *** Blues, jazz, funk, rock, etc. Music students of *all* ages.

-I have been studying music for over 12 years, through school and college, on my own, and with private instructors including Chris Parello, Mike Orenzoff, Norma Hooks, and Buddy Charleton.
-I consider my main instrument to be guitar- I have been playing for about 12 years, and am comfortable in just about any professional situation on my instrument.
-I play lead guitar, rhythm, and we can go over many techniques and subjects to help you become more versatile and well rounded: in
+I have been studying music for over 20 years, through school and college, on my own, and with private instructors including Toby Walker, Anthony Wellington, and Buddy Charleton.
+I consider my main instrument to be guitar- I have been playing for about 16 years, and am comfortable in just about any professional situation on my instrument.
+I play lead guitar, rhythm, etc. We can go over many techniques and subjects to help you become more versatile and well rounded: including

 ostinato picking, slide/open tunings, improvisation, and composition.

 Each lesson is eagerly tailored to the student's strengths and needs in order to help them learn to the best of their ability, and ultimately, have fun!